Short on time, need an Amsterdam 3 day itinerary, and have no idea what to do in Amsterdam in 3 days?

 So buyer beware!

-Now on to Museumplein, the Culturally Enriching Part of the Day, to Explore Some of the Best Museums in Amsterdam!
+Now on to Museumplein, the Culturally Enriching Part of seeing Amsterdam in a Day!

 Before You Set Foot in a Museum:

 Snag a selfie with the I Amsterdam sign.